Navigation Data

 X-Plane

-X-Plane allows users to update navdata for the entire simulator (instead of for specific aircraft), and these updates are then reflected in your aircraft’s FMS.
-(There are some exceptions.)
-Subscription products from both Navigraph and Keyvan provide everything you need to keep your aircraft and simulator updated.
+X-Plane allows users to update navdata for the entire simulator (instead of for specific aircraft), and these updates are then reflected in each aircraft’s flight management system (there are some exceptions.)
+Subscription products from Navigraph or Keyvan provide everything you need to keep your aircraft and simulator updated.